macloo/python-beginners/flask/part6_databases/writing_mysql/README.md

 ## Examining the Flask route functions

-Let's see what each route does, with particular attention to when the database is written to.
+Let's see what each route does, with particular attention to when the Flask app *writes to* the database.

 ### View the entire database as a table.